veaba/tensorflow-docs/docs/tf.compat/v1/parse_example.md

       dense_shape=[2, 0]),
 }
 ```
-For dense results in two serialized Examples:
+For dense results in two serialized `Example`s:

 ```
  [